Do you know about executive branding and your LinkedIn profile?

 To increase your visibility on the LinkedIn network, you will want to include relevant keywords throughout your profile and job descriptions.
 Including the kind of words that you anticipate other people will search for is an excellent way to improve your search engine optimization (SEO), which will drive potential new contacts to your profile.

 You may not fully understand SEO concepts, but remember adding more content to each area of your profile that is relevant to your heading and to the type of position you are seeking will be adding SEO to your profile.
-Think about what your readers would be typing in to find you, and include that language to help them make the connection.
+Think about what your readers would be typing in to find you, and include that language to help them connect.

 Upload a Professional Head Shot